Guide to Benefits of Vitamin C for Skin

 Apply to cleansed skin

 Vitamin C for skin is just like all ingredients in that it requires thoroughly cleansed skin as the basis for its benefits to work.
 We recommend using our CeraVe Hydrating Cream-to-Foam Cleanser before applying your Vitamin C serum.
-This facial cleanser effectively removes dirt, oil and pollution from the skin with an amino acid blend, and contains 3 essential ceramides to help maintain the natural protective skin barrier.
+This facial cleanser effectively removes dirt, oil and pollution from the skin with an amino acid blend, and contains 3 essential ceramides to help maintain the natural protective skin moisture barrier.

 Follow with a moisturiser